guivin/guivin/README.md

 I also run a blog, Carnets du DevOps, where I break down complex DevOps concepts and share practical insights from the field.

-📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/guillaume-vincent-devops) or drop an [email](mailto:contact@getbetterdevops.io) for any collaborations or just a chat about DevOps!
+📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/guillaume-vincent-devops) for any collaborations or just a chat about DevOps!

 ## 👋 Connect With Me